adalkiran/webrtc-nuts-and-bolts/docs/04-STUN-BINDING-REQUEST-FROM-CLIENT.md

   <br>and
   * 4 bytes after 4. byte (between 4. and 8. indices) equals to STUN magicCookie (constant value, 0x2112A442).

-If this buffer part comply with these conditions, we can say "this packet is a STUN protocol packet", then we can process it with STUN protocol's methods.
+If this buffer part complies with these conditions, we can say "this packet is a STUN protocol packet", then we can process it with STUN protocol's methods.

 <sup>from [backend/src/stun/message.go](../backend/src/stun/message.go)</sup>
 ```go